 If you want to get your betta pooping regularly, follow the simple steps below.
 Although you may never eliminate the problem completely, you can heavily reduce the risk.

 - Limit dried and freeze-dried foods – Betta pellets, flake food, and freeze-dried food will lack moisture and expand in the stomach, often leading to a bloated betta.

-- Provide your betta with a balanced diet – Pellets and freeze-dried foods are fine but make sure to provide live or frozen foods which will be rich in fiber and moisture.
-Brine shrimp, mosquito larvae, many other insect larvae, and bloodworms are all favorites.
+- Provide your betta with a balanced diet – Pellets and freeze-dried foods are fine but make sure to provide live or frozen foods that are rich in fiber and moisture.
+Brine shrimp, mosquito larvae, other insect larvae, and bloodworms are all favorites.
 Also, provide some softened vegetables and consider algae wafers.

 - Consider Fasting your betta fish for 1 or 2 days a week – As I have described above, fasting has many benefits.
-It will allow your betta’s digestive system to rest and will help to clear food from their digestive tract.
+It will allow your betta’s digestive system to rest and help clear food from its digestive tract.
 It may seem counterintuitive to starve your fish for a day or 2, but it will not harm your betta at all.
-If you are concerned about leaving your betta without food, why not read this article How Long Can Betta Fish Go Without Food (Before getting ill).
+If you are concerned about leaving your betta without food.

-- Help your betta to get some exercise – Your betta tank needs to be big enough so that they have room to exercise.
-A tank that measures at least 5-gallons should suffice.
+- Help your betta get some exercise – Your betta tank needs to be big enough to have room to exercise.
+A tank that measures at least 5 gallons should suffice.
 There are many exercise toys that you can buy for your betta, or you can make your own.
 A ping pong ball is a favorite toy, and it may get your betta flaring which is excellent exercise.
 I also mentioned earlier that a straightforward mirror could help get your betta moving.

 Hopefully, this guide has shown you how to tell if your betta fish is constipated and provided you with plenty of advice in understanding some of the most common causes of constipation in betta fish.
-Keeping tropical fish is not just about having a beautiful tank setup, it is also about maintaining healthy fish.
+Keeping tropical fish is not just about having a beautiful tank setup; it is also about maintaining healthy fish.

 Unknowingly providing your fish with a poor diet or one that is not varied enough can cause a blockage in your fish’s digestive tract, leading to bloating and eventually causing constipation.